 Sermon Points

-Church members are to be a reflection of Christ.
-That reflection is often a representation of the church's pastor.
-In the form of a message to the church, pastor anniversary speeches should focus on the member's responsibility to represent the church at all times.
+Church members should be a reflection of Christ.
+That reflection is often represented in the church's pastor.
+Church leadership anniversary speeches should focus on the members' responsibility to represent the church at all times.

 Like children reflect the teachings of their parents, church members reflect the pastor's leadership.

 Pastors have a reputation to uphold.
-Sample pastor anniversary speeches on shepherd that successfully leads the flock is a reminder to the pastor and members of their responsibility to each other.
+Sample speeches for honoring pastors may discuss shepherds that successfully lead the flock reminding the pastor and members of their responsibility to each other.

 I Thessalonians 5:12-13